tigersizer/cluster-test/cluster-test-03CopyVMs.md

 - Pick the Processor tab.
 - Reduce it to 2 CPUs.

-Do the same thing with the DEV machine, but set it to 4GB of RAM (unless you writing large programs).
+Do the same thing with the DEV machine, but set it to 4GB of RAM (unless you writing large programs or using Eclipse - it's a hog!).

+## Shared Folders

 A directory shared with the host can be useful; I've only used it on DEV.
 - Select the VM.